Sustainable Supply Chain Management

 Our Suppliers shall comply with these principles.

-- Our Suppliers shall not tolerate any discrimination, harassment or offense based on race, color, national origin, gender, religion, age, disability, union or political affiliation, sexual orientation, marital or family status.
+- Our Suppliers shall not tolerate any discrimination, harassment or offense based on ethnic origin, skin color, nationality, faith, ideology, gender, age, disability, marital status, union or political affiliation, appearance, sexual identity or orientation.
 Any forms of sexual harassment, corporal punishment, physical coercion and verbal abuse shall be prohibited, as well as any intimidating hostile or offensive conduct that interferes with an employee’s work performance.

 - In addition, our Suppliers shall ensure that their employees are able to communicate and share grievances openly with management regarding working conditions and management practices without any fear of reprisal, intimidation or harassment.